sf-wdi-22-23/modules-22/w06-ruby-on-rails/d2-dawn-ruby-methods/exercises.md

 1. Write a method to `reverse` a string [*in-place*](https://en.wikipedia.org/wiki/In-place_algorithm).
 You can only use a little extra space - think one extra character's worth.
 Do not use iterators; use only a `while` loop and indices.

 1. Make your `is_prime?` method more efficient.
 Three hints on how to proceed are spaced out below.
-Before implementing each hint, develop a short argument to convince yourself that it works.  **Note: There are more challenges after the white space!**
+Before implementing each hint, develop a short argument to convince yourself that it works.

    <br><br><br><br><br>
   * Hint: only check possible divisors up to half the original number